Living with Anxiety and Receiving the Help you Need

 Some symptoms of depression include:

-- Loss of interest and motivation for typical activities
+- Loss of interest and motivation for usual activities

 - Chronic fatigue and difficulty sleeping